-The launch of the Community Energy Fund marks a significant shift in the way the Low Carbon Hub funds its projects.
+The launch of the Community Energy Fund marked a significant shift in the way the Low Carbon Hub funds its projects.

-Up until now, our investors have been offered the chance to support a specific set of long-term, but timelimited projects.
+Our original share offers gave investors the chance to support a specific set of long-term, but time-limited projects.
 The Community Energy Fund gives investors the chance to support us in a more flexible way.
 The investment raised can be used for a wide range of projects, rather than being tied to a single fixed portfolio of projects.
-What's more, as the project returns capital, we are able to reinvest in new projects, rather than automatically returning it to investors.
+What's more, as a project returns capital, we are able to reinvest in new projects, rather than automatically returning it to investors.

-The Community Energy Fund also brings greater flexibility for our investors, as it provides a way for us to bring in new equity, facilitating the return of capital to existing Members.
+The Community Energy Fund also brings greater flexibility for our investors, as it provides a way for us to bring in new equity on an ongoing basis, facilitating the return of capital to existing Members.
 This flexibility enables us to use your investment to support new projects as they arise, bringing benefits to you, the Low Carbon Hub and the people of Oxfordshire.

-OUR FIRST INVESTMENT OPPORTUNITIES
+LATEST INVESTMENT OPPORTUNITIES